Thanks to the help of the Commonwealth War Graves Commission (CWGC)

-The CWGC takes care of World War I & II Commonwealth War Graves in 22 towns of Manche Department, Normandy, France.
+With the cemetery of Muneville-sur-Mer where are buried the 3 airmen of 297 Squadron, 38 Group, the CWGC takes care of World War I & II Commonwealth War Graves in 21 towns of Manche Department, Normandy, France.

-Here is a tribute to the Commonwealth men who died during both world wars and are buried in Manche Department.
+Here is a tribute to these Commonwealth War Graves in Manche Department.

 Note:

-Only the graves of Muneville-sur-Mer are those of airmen of RAF 38 Group.
+Only the graves of Muneville-sur-Mer are those of airmen of 38 Group.

-Icons on the map: green (page published), white (coming soon).
+Icons on the map: green (page published), white (coming soon), orange (the bodies were exhumed and reburied in a cemetery outside Manche).

 United Kingdom: 170 Graves (19 are Unindentified)